joergkrause/nyaf/docs/md/docs/lib/overview.md

 });
 ~~~

 That's it, the component works now.
-Use it in the HTML part:
+Use it in the HTML part, usually called *.index.html*:

 ~~~html
 <body class="container">